crockpotveggies/crockpotveggies.github.io/_posts/2015-08-14-hierarchical-classes-convolutional-networks.md

 title: Hierarchical Categorization and Convolutional Neural Network Troubles
 ---

 I've been taking a stab at computer vision and convolutional neural networks.
-Interestingly, I discovered a hard-to-solve problem when images involved mixed classes of different importance.
+Interestingly, I discovered a hard-to-solve problem when some classes contained features that indicated to multiple classes.

 Although there is a complicated way to engineer the problem out of this - namely Regions with Convolutional Neural Networks and Decision Trees - I wanted to see if it was possible to train a simpler convolutional neural network to understand categorical importance.
 Using a dataset of profile photos (demo'd here with hilarious mock photos of yours truly) I wanted to classify objects and facial expressions in the photos.
 In a toy model, I separated my dataset into the following classes: